 The Devil Rays sign Rolando Arrojo, the former ace of the Cuban National Team.
 The 28 year-old right-hander defected from his homeland just before the start of the 1996 Summer Olympics.

 Atlanta shortstop Rafael Furcal ties a major league record, which was last previously done by White Sox outfielder Lance Johnson in 1995, by hitting three triples in a game.
 The last Braves player hit three three-baggers in one contest was Danny O'Connell, who accomplished the feat at County Stadium 1956 in when the team played in Milwaukee.

 Kansas City names the Kauffman Stadium Press Box after Hall of Fame writer and former Royals board member, Joe McGuff.
 The 1984 J.G.
 Taylor Spink Award Winner suffered from amyotrophic lateral sclerosis (Lou Gehrig's disease) and died in February at the of age 79.

 In a nationally televised afternoon game at Busch Stadium, it takes the Mets 20 innings to beat the Cardinals, 2-1.
 The six hours and 53 minutes contest is decided when Jose Reyes plates the eventual winning run with a sacrifice fly off outfielder-turned-hurler Joe Mather in the top of the inning, and Mike Pelfrey, usually a starting pitcher, gets the final three outs in the bottom of the frame to record his first career save.

-Phillip Humber's first major league complete game is baseball's 21st perfect game when he retires all 27 Mariners he faces in the White Sox’s 4-0 victory at Safeco Field.
+Phillip Humber's first major league complete game is baseball's twenty-first perfect game when he retires all 27 Mariners he faces in the White Sox’ 4-0 victory at Safeco Field.
 The 29 year-old right-hander, who had Tommy John surgery in 2005, is the third Pale Hose pitcher to accomplish perfection, joining Mark Buehrle (2009 vs Tampa Bay) and Charles Robertson (1932 vs Detroit).